 Virtual machine instances

-You can install the Monitoring agent on the following kinds of VM instances.
-The instances must have external IP addresses:
+You can install the Monitoring agent on the following kinds of VM instances:

 The following VM instances do not require the Stackdriver Monitoring agent: